We make a performance enhancing device, PED.

 Because heat will prevent the constricting of blood vessels after applying cold to the target area.
 Or it will re-open constricted blood vessels and allow future cold sessions to actually work in removing heat.
 If you experience closed blood vessels you will shunt blood from the palms and soles and your cold session will prove ineffective in removing heat.
 Therefore, you apply heat to the off-hand not using the cold therapy.

 The additional benefit, heat will increase blood flow to the palms and soles.
 Which will get the palms and soles ready for your next cold session exposure.

 While the use of heat may prove beneficial.
 You want to use it strategically.
 The restriction of blood flow to the extremities may begin as early as 86°F (30°C) when at normal body temperature, 98.6°F (37°C).
 Therefore focus on using heat early in sets, on isolation exercises and in cooler environments that suppress body temperature.

-The end result – We invented these All Natural PED recovery sleeves
+The end result – We invented our All Natural PED recovery sleeves

 We make intermittent negative pressure compression sleeves.
 These sleeves turn into static compression when used in sweaty conditions.